Minnesota Property & Casualty Insurance License Exam Overview

 Minnesota is one of 12 no-fault auto insurance states:

-- PIP coverage required — $40,000 minimum
+- PIP coverage required — $40,000 minimum ($20K medical + $20K non-medical)

-- No-fault benefits — Medical, wage loss, replacement services
+- No-fault benefits — medical, wage loss (85% up to $500/week), replacement services

-- Coordination with health insurance — Important coverage interaction
+- Coordination with health insurance — important coverage interaction

-2. Know Minnesota Auto Minimums
+2. Know Minnesota Auto Minimums Cold

-Minnesota requires 30/60/10 liability coverage plus PIP:
+Minnesota requires 30/60/10 liability plus PIP and UM/UIM:

 - $30,000 per person bodily injury